May 12, 2026 by PufferStack Team

 Curiosity works best when it is attached to a buyer problem, not when it is just theatrics.

-Example sprint, Week 3: Reveal the product and show it in use
+Week 3: Reveal the product and show it in use

 Once you reveal the product, your content should shift from curiosity to comprehension.
 People need to understand what the product is, who it is for, why this version is worth buying, and what the real-world result looks like.